MaelAbgrall/HardwareforAI/README.md

 of course, is you can afford one, the Titan V is well above the other cards.

-**number of GPU > memory > cores > clock**

-Depending on the size of your datasets, you can either go with one beefy GPU or two smaller ones (or if you can afford it, two big GPU)
+Depending on the size of your datasets and the number of experiment you need to conduct at the same time, you can either go with one beefy GPU or two smaller ones (or if you can afford it, two big GPU).

-Training multiple model at the same time depend of your data.
+	Since you can upgrade your computer later, a tight budget choice would be to use everytime two gpu: one powerful and one less powerful / older.

+	- You will be able to train multiple models at the same time on both cards for testing, and use the most powerful for more longer training.
+	- you will also be able later to upgrade only one gpu at a time (always change the older when buying new hardware)

+	*note*: I'm not sure you can play video games on this kind of setup, however for computation it is fine to have two, three, four or more different cards on the same computer

-For example, with a titan Xp (12GB) you can train 5 CIFAR datasets at the same time.
+For example, with a titan Xp (12GB) you can train 5 CIFAR datasets at the same time with batches of 500 images.

 some simple math to estimate roughly your GPU memory need: Batch size(int) * image size(KB/MB) = more or less the ram needed during training